markstephen1990/MyWeatherApp/README.md

 - 🔍 Search weather by city name
 - 📍 Get weather based on current GPS location
 - 🌡️ Displays temperature, humidity, and wind speed
+- 🌡️ Feels like temperature
+- 💧 Atmospheric pressure
+- 👁️ Visibility in km
+- 🌅 Sunrise and sunset times
 - 🌤️ Weather condition icons
 - 📅 5-day weather forecast
 - 🕐 Search history with delete and clear all